SupercomputingWales/slurm_advanced_topics/_episodes/05-requesting-resources.md

 >
 > Try submitting lesson_6/job_script_2.sh.
 > <pre style="color: silver; background: black;">$ sbatch job_script_2.sh </pre>
-> How are we tagging our workdir?
-Would it be useful to prevent deleting onyutput files created within this directory when running the script again?
+> How are we tagging our work directory?
+Would it be useful to prevent deleting any output files created within this directory when running the script again?
 {: .challenge}

 ## Managing jobs